 In the study, 162 women were assigned to either the intervention group or the standard care group.
 The women’s depression symptoms were assessed using the Patient Health Questionnaire (PHQ-9) before, after, and at 1, 2, 3-4, 5, 6, and 8 years.

 Both groups of women had similar symptoms of depression before exercise.
-Only 12% of those who were part of the wellness class reported moderate or severe depressive symptoms after eight years, compared to 25% of women who received standard care.
+Only 12% of those who were part of the wellness class reported moderate or severe depressive symptoms after eight years.
+The number of women who received standard care was 25%.

 The researchers are now collecting additional data to better understand how the intervention had such a long-term effect.
 Potential mechanisms include long-term changes in the ability to cope with stress, healthy eating and exercise.